Free Port Forwarding with Termux

 Multiple Tunnels

-You can run multiple tunnels simultaneously by opening new Termux sessions and running the tool again for different ports and subdomains.
+You can run multiple tunnels simultaneously by opening new Termux sessions and running the `localhost` command again for different local ports.

 Troubleshooting